 Security orchestration is the integration of various security applications and processes together.

-Security automation and orchestration is a coordination of automated security tasks across connected security applications and processes.
+Security automation and orchestration is coordination of automated security tasks across connected security applications and processes.

 Security Automation is designed to reduce risks, operational errors, improve efficiency, and to address the Cyber Security threats that often come from erroneous use of data.
 Manual effort increases time and effort required for the analysis which affects incident response time which is critical in mitigating the threat.

-When using manual security tasks, sifting through large volume of data is error prone and also time consuming.
+When using manual security tasks, sifting through a large volume of data is error-prone and also time-consuming.
 Ideally, any security task should follow the formula —

 ST = SRA